uakfdotb/ghostpp/readme.txt

 !checkadmin <name> <realm> check if a user is an admin for the specified realm (if only one realm is defined in ghost.cfg it uses that realm instead)
 !countadmins <realm>       display the total number of admins for the specified realm (if only one realm is defined in ghost.cfg it uses that realm instead)
 !deladmin <name> <realm>   remove an admin from the database for the specified realm (if only one realm is defined in ghost.cfg it uses that realm instead)
-!end <number>              end a game in progress (disconnect everyone) !exit [force]              shutdown ghost++, optionally add [force] to skip checks !getgame <number>          display information on a game in progress
+!disable                   disable creation of new games !enable                    enable creation of new games !end <number>              end a game in progress (disconnect everyone) !exit [force]              shutdown ghost++, optionally add [force] to skip checks !getgame <number>          display information on a game in progress